Request Access to Climatiqs data tool kit.

 • -- were higher for the energy sector (+16%) and even higher for the mining (+43%) and water supply/waste (+90%) sectors.

-• In general, they conclude that assessing a carbon footprint using EXIOBASE compared to ecoinvent yields large differences.
-Despite being a positive match for some sectors, more than half of the product footprints calculated differed by a factor of 2 with carbon footprints calculated from ecoinvent being higher in more than 50% of cases.
+• In general, they concluded that assessing carbon footprints using EXIOBASE vs ecoinvent yields large differences.
+Despite being a positive match for some sectors, more than half of the product footprints calculated differed by a factor of 2, with carbon footprints calculated from ecoinvent being higher in more than 50% of cases.
 For more details, refer to the original work of Steubing et al. (2022)

 How to apply spend-based emission factors